Dre Campbell Farm

 3. Beneficial Nematodes

-These microscopic organisms feed on asparagus beetle larvae, killing them.
+These microscopic organisms will feed on asparagus beetle larvae, killing them.

-When you introduce them into your garden, they’ll search for beetle larvae and other small pests living in the soil, and kill them.
+When you introduce beneficial nematodes into your garden, they’ll search for beetle larvae and other small pests living in the soil and kill them.

-Make sure that when you buy them, they’re labeled with an expiration date.
+Make sure that, when you buy them, the package is labeled with an expiration date.
 It is not recommended that you use them past that date.

 4. Keep Your Garden Clean